Stevecmd/aws-bootcamp-cruddur-2024/journal/week4.md

 The website will still be empty because there is no data in the database.

 # Create Lambda
-Create a lambda in the region where are your services and create the same file under `aws/lambdas` calling the file `cruddur-post-confirmation.py`
+Create a lambda in the region where your services. <br>
+Create the file `cruddur-post-confirmation.py` within the folder `aws/lambdas`

 ```
 import json